-On resumption, the Union Chairman, who leads the colleagues, makes a case-by-case on the union’s demands.
-There are emotional and soul touching reasons in favor of the charter submitted and why the workers must harvest returns for their work efforts.
-Where necessary, the Chairman allows other team members that could sway management thoughts to buttress the argument for their position.
+On resumption, the union chairperson, who leads the colleagues, makes a case-by-case defense of the union’s demands.
+There are emotional and soul-touching reasons in favor of the charter submitted and reasons why the workers must harvest returns for their work efforts.
+Where necessary, the chairperson allows other team members who could sway management to buttress the argument for their position.

-Management carefully listens to the unions’ arguments and, in the end, responds to the demand by offering to the unions either in percentage or Naira what management deems fit.
-The lead representative of management, who is the Chairperson of the Council, also clarifies the reasons behind the offer and why management cannot concede more than given.
-This goes on with each demand until the demands are exhausted
+Management carefully listens to the union arguments and, in the end, responds to the demands by offering the unions either a percentage or naira increase, whatever management deems fit.
+The lead management representative, who is the chairperson of the council, also clarifies the reasons behind the offer and why management cannot concede more than given.
+This goes on with each demand until the demands are exhausted.

-During a negotiation, parties take time to evaluate the offers from the other party, note the strengths and weaknesses of the bargaining partner, calculates resources available to accomplish the task, and put the perception of stakeholders and expectations of parties into consideration.
+During a negotiation, parties take time to evaluate the offers from the other party, note the strengths and weaknesses of the bargaining partner, calculate resources available to accomplish the task, and consider the perception of stakeholders and the expectations of the parties.

-Negotiation and the bargaining phase
+10. Negotiation and the bargaining phase

-Most of the negotiations I have witnessed went into late nights all the time.
+Most of the negotiations I witnessed went into late nights.
 Despite the ground rules, negotiations are fraught with emotional outbursts.
-The unions, in most cases, will refuse to let go of their demands as presented.
-At the same time, management pushes for drastic reductions and making the unions’ demands look so distant from the realm of affordability and rationality.
-In the end, concessions and trade-offs are made, and agreements are reached.
+The unions, in most cases, refuse to let go of their demands as presented.
+At the same time, management pushes for drastic reductions and tries to make the union demands look so distant from the realm of affordability and rationality.
+In the end, concessions and tradeoffs are made, and agreements are reached.

-When there are extreme positions and negotiations get tough, either party is at liberty to call for a time-out for a tea break or put a smaller group as a committee to try and resolve the grey areas.
+When there are extreme positions and negotiations get tough, either party is at liberty to call for a time-out for a tea break or to constitute a smaller group as a committee to try to resolve the gray areas.
 At this stage, the focus should be to avoid deadlock.
 This committee, therefore, works as a neutral, rational, and objective third party.
-The Committee examines the two positions and endeavors to find a middle-of-the-road option.
+It examines the two positions and endeavors to find a middle-of-the-road option.
 It writes and submits its report to the committee of the whole house for further deliberations.
-Difficult as this seems, it has been tried several times with outstanding measures of success.
+Difficult as this seems, it has been tried several times with outstanding success.

-Collective Bargaining Agreement
+11. Collective bargaining agreement

-This is a summation of the proceedings during negotiation.
-All issues discussed and sequence of events must be carefully documented, as this will guide the Secretary of the Negotiating Council in the writing of the agreement.
+The collective bargaining agreement is a summation of the proceedings during negotiation.
+All issues discussed and the sequence of events must be carefully documented, as this will guide the secretary of the negotiating council in the writing of the agreement.
 Parties must endeavor to do a reality check for workability, affordability, and sustainability on agreed items.
-If ratified, the Chairperson proceeds to read what was agreed upon item-by-item.
-This is then committed into a written agreement, which shall be signed by both parties.
+If the negotiation is ratified, the chairperson proceeds to read what was agreed upon item by item.
+This is then committed to a written agreement, which will be signed by both parties.

-When writing a Collective Bargaining Agreement, it must be complete.
+When a collective bargaining agreement is written, it must be complete.
 It should contain all that was collectively agreed on.
-It should be clear, unambiguous, simple, and endeavor to sign all clauses.
+It should be clear, unambiguous, and simple, and all clauses should be signed.

-The beauty of the above model, which a company like the NNPC adopts, takes about two weeks to conclude.
-In contrast, some of the private sector-driven companies spend two-three months on the negotiation table.
-Deadlocks that shall lead to strike notices or court processes are also very rare with this model.
+The beauty of the above model, which a company like the NNPC adopts, takes about 2 weeks to conclude.
+In contrast, some of the private sector companies spend 2–3 months on the negotiation table.
+Deadlocks that lead to strike notices or court processes are also very rare with this model.
 It is cost-effective in terms of time and money.